nancologist/blog-be/README.md

 * To send file, For `multer` you should always use the __NAME__ of the field you passed on the frontend to the `new FormData().append(NAME, ...)` And also you should add the `multipart` header for FE-request.

 * Because the upload process write files on system you should `sudo npm run serve` and before that you should run it from an admin account on your machine so: `su <admin-username>` and then password.
+___

 ## Oracle DB Connection (NodeJS + macOS)
 https://www.oracle.com/database/technologies/appdev/quickstartnodejs.html#macos-tab

+CANCELED: There's a large file in `instantclient_19_8/` which needs Git LFS, but even if it's solved, this Instant Client is for MacOS, I'm not sure after deploying on Heroku it's gonna work.
+(Probabley Heroku has an instance of Linux!)
+I develop on MacOS so it makes the process very complicated.
+So I should go for another cloud db...
+___